rehooks/awesome-react-hooks/README.md

 - [`rehooks-visibility-sensor`](https://github.com/imbhargav5/rehooks-visibility-sensor) It checks whether an element has scrolled into view or not.
 - [`resynced`](https://github.com/pedronasser/resynced) Multiple state management using React Hooks API.
 - [`the-platform`](https://github.com/palmerhq/the-platform) Browser API's turned into React Hooks and Suspense-friendly React elements for common situations.
+- [`use-abortable-fetch`](https://github.com/mauricedb/use-abortable-fetch) React hook that does a fetch and aborts when the components is unloaded or a different request is made.
 - [`use-events`](https://github.com/sandiiarov/use-events) A set of React Hooks to handle mouse events.
 - [`use-immer`](https://github.com/mweststrate/use-immer) A hook to use [immer](https://github.com/mweststrate/immer) to manipulate state.
 - [`use-redux`](https://github.com/flepretre/use-redux) A hook to bind [redux](https://redux.js.org).